 - Scanning Procedure Details

 - This is a detailed description of the parameters that were used in the allele calling process.
-It can be exported as a field of the Sequence Specification.
+It can be exported as a field of the Procedure Details.

 - The assembled gnome file that was used as input when scanning and importing targets for this Sample.
-The Sequence Specification for this file are shown in a table below (right-click to export).
+The Procedure Details for this file are shown in a table below (right-click to export).

 - If the data was assembled in a pipeline, than the links to the original raw read files are listed.